Asbestos is a hazardous waste and must be disposed of correctly.

 Asbestos waste must only be disposed of at an approved local authority refuse site.
 It must not be sold or re used.
 It must be removed from the construction area to an approved refuse site as soon as possible.
 Incorrect disposal of asbestos waste is prohibited and can result in a fine or prosecution.

-WorkSafe has a regularly updated list of New Zealand sites consented to accept asbestos waste.
+Please check with your local council about the nearest facility that is able to accept asbestos waste.
 Asbestos cannot be taken to the site without prior arrangement and must be packaged correctly for disposal.

 Asbestos must be transported and delivered in a safe and secure manner.
 Asbestos Aware strongly advises you to use experienced asbestos removal companies to undertake the removal, transportation and disposal of asbestos from your home.